Steve McMichael: Professional football career

-McMichael was drafted out of college in 1980 by the New England Patriots but was cut before his second season.
-The Chicago Bears signed him as a free agent in 1981.
+Selected in the third round (73rd overall) of the 1980 NFL draft by the New England Patriots, McMichael was cut before his second season in 1981, then was signed by the Chicago Bears as a free agent.
 He became one of their starting defensive tackles and helped them to a Super Bowl win in 1985.
 He had a streak of 101 games started until 1990, when his playing time was reduced.
 He led the Bears with 111/2 sacks in 1988.
 He had 108 tackles in 1989.
 McMichael was named to the NFC's Pro Bowl teams for the 1986 and 1987 seasons.

 In a 1991 game against the New York Jets, with the Bears down 13–6 with 1:54 remaining, McMichael forced a Blair Thomas fumble and recovered it at the New York 36.
 Quarterback Jim Harbaugh then threw a game-tying touchdown to Neal Anderson with :18 left in the game.
 The Bears went on to win in overtime when Harbaugh scored on a one yard TD run.
 Bears coach Mike Ditka said in 2005 that McMichael was the toughest player he had ever coached.
 He played with the Green Bay Packers in 1994 before retiring.
 Aside from his "Mongo" moniker, McMichael was also nicknamed "Ming the Merciless", or "Ming" for short.

 "Thank God New England got rid of me.
 Some teams, they want you to have a certain image.
 Other teams, like this one, they just want you to get down and dirty.
 I'm really proud to be a Bear.
 The Patriots, yeah, they thought I was a little weird.
 And I guess I am.
 But here they don't care, long as you play hard.
 The town, the coach, the team — it's Steve McMichael.
 I wouldn't want to be anywhere else."